coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 ## coreos-installer changes

 - [ ] Update coreos-installer to know about the signing key used for the future new major version of Fedora (N+1).
 Note that the signing keys for N+1 may not be created until releng branches and rawhide becomes N+1.
+Drop the signing key for the obsolete stable release (N-1).

 ## Update [fedora-coreos-config](https://github.com/coreos/fedora-coreos-config/) `next-devel`